 VirtualDJ 5 DJC Edition instantly connects to the console.
-The software includes features and settings specific to the Hercules DJ Console RMX, and combines the power of the VirtualDJ mixing engine with the ergonomics of the Hercules DJ Console RMX.
+The software has features and settings specific to the Hercules DJ Console RMX, and combines the power of the VirtualDJ mixing engine with the ergonomics of the Hercules DJ Console RMX.

 The Hercules DJ Console RMX is a MIDI controller and therefore compatible with other MIDI-controlled software applications.
-Compatible with standard DJing digital music libraries The Hercules DJ Console RMX enables DJs to mix the music files stored on their PC or Mac in the following formats: MP3, AIFF, WAV, WMA, OGG & CD Audio, as well as the iTunes library.
+Compatible with standard DJing digital music libraries The Hercules DJ Console RMX enables DJs to mix the music files stored on your PC or Mac in the following formats: MP3, AIFF, WAV, WMA, OGG & CD Audio, as well as the iTunes library.

 Cutting-edge DJ controller with built-in audio for live and studio use